The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 - White spots on the tonsils (usually an indicator of a bacterial infection).

 - Firm, swollen lymph nodes (the tissue on both sides of the neck, just below the jaw).

 - Mild to severe laryngitis.

-Because tonsillitis can be caused by an infection or a virus, many patients experience flu-like symptoms, including:
+Because an infection or a virus can cause tonsillitis, many patients experience flu-like symptoms, including:

 - General pain in the body.

 Despite being commonly confused, strep throat and tonsillitis are not the same.

 Strep throat refers to a throat infection caused by strep bacteria.